Taika Waititi

-Taika David Cohen ONZM (born 16 August 1975), known professionally as Taika Waititi (/ˈtaɪkə ˈwaɪtɪti/ TY-kə-_-WY-tee-tee), is a New Zealand filmmaker, actor and comedian.
-He is a recipient of an Academy Award, a BAFTA Award, and a Grammy Award, and has received two nominations at the Primetime Emmy Awards.
+Taika David Cohen ONZM (born 16 August 1975), known professionally as Taika Waititi (/ˈtaɪkə ˈwaɪtɪti/ TY-kə-_-WY-tee-tee), is a New Zealand filmmaker, actor, and comedian.
+He has received various accolades including an Academy Award, a BAFTA Award and a Grammy Award.
+Time magazine named him one of the 100 most influential people in the world in 2022.

 His feature films Boy (2010) and Hunt for the Wilderpeople (2016) have each been the top-grossing New Zealand film.

-Time magazine named him one of the 100 most influential people in the world on its annual list in 2022.

 Waititi's 2003 short film Two Cars, One Night earned him an Academy Award nomination for Best Live Action Short Film.
 He co-wrote, co-directed and starred in the horror comedy film What We Do in the Shadows (2014) with Jemaine Clement, which was adapted into a television series of the same name in 2019.
 The series has been nominated for the Primetime Emmy Award for Outstanding Comedy Series.

-His most recent directing credits include the superhero films Thor: Ragnarok (2017) and Thor: Love and Thunder (2022) as well as the black comedy film Jojo Rabbit (2019), the last of which he also wrote and starred in as an imaginary version of Adolf Hitler.
+His directing credits include the superhero films Thor: Ragnarok (2017) and Thor: Love and Thunder (2022), as well as the black comedy film Jojo Rabbit (2019), the last of which he also wrote and starred in as an imaginary version of Adolf Hitler.
 Jojo Rabbit received six Academy Award nominations and won Best Adapted Screenplay.
 Waititi also earned a Grammy Award for producing the film's soundtrack.

-In television, Waititi co-created and executive produces the dramedy series Reservation Dogs, and directs, executive produces, and stars in the comedy Our Flag Means Death.
-In addition to directing an episode of the series The Mandalorian, he also voiced the character IG-11, for which he was nominated for the Primetime Emmy Award for Outstanding Character Voice-Over Performance.
+In television, Waititi co-created and produced the comedy drama series Reservation Dogs, and directed, produced, and starred in the comedy Our Flag Means Death.
+In addition to directing an episode of the series The Mandalorian, he voiced the character IG-11, for which he was nominated for the Primetime Emmy Award for Outstanding Character Voice-Over Performance.